specify/web-asset-server/image_client/picturae_readme.txt

                           picturae_batch: tracks each upload with timestamps and MD5 code, can be used for purging or troubleshooting.

-    data_utils: .py file which contains functions import for parsing lists, strings and datetime
+    string_utils: .py file which contains functions import for parsing strings and integers

+    taxon_parse_utils: .py file for parsing qualifiers and taxonomic nomenclature

+    picturae_upload_utils: .py file for functions that modify working folders, and modify lists , dictionaries used for upload

     sql_csv_utils: .py file which contains functions used to quickly parse sql statements for insert/update/select